bootique/bootique/README.md

 ## YAML Config

-In example above Bootique printed ```--config <config_file>``` as one of the options.
+In the example above Bootique printed ```--config <config_file>``` as one of the options.
 This is a hint on how you'd pass a configuration file to a typical Bootique app.
-Centralized configuration is one of the advantages of the "container-less" approach, e.g. allowing you to specify your app listen port and some app-specific property in a single place.
+Centralized configuration is one of the advantages of the "container-less" approach.
+E.g. you can specify in a single place your app listen port and some app-specific property, like administrator email address and such.

 By default config format is [YAML](http://www.yaml.org/), though just like everything else in Bootique it is easy to override to load a different format.
 Configuration data is a tree, which is loaded in memory when application starts.
 Parts of (or entire) configuration can be accessed as application- or module-specific configuration objects via injectable [ConfigurationFactory service](https://github.com/nhl/bootique/blob/master/src/main/java/com/nhl/bootique/config/ConfigurationFactory.java).